 Unlike child support, spousal support is not required in a divorce decree.
 A court has the power to order a spouse to pay maintenance, but such a decision is often based on several factors, including how long the spouses were married and the difference between spousal incomes as well as convictions for family violence.

 Attorneys for Spousal Maintenance / Alimony in Houston, TX

 Are you or your spouse seeking a maintenance award as part of your divorce in Southeast Texas?
-You will want to make sure that you contact The Gonzalez Law Group for help protecting your rights.
+You will want to make sure that you contact The Gonzalez Law Group, PLLC for help protecting your rights.

 Our Houston divorce lawyers represent clients in the greater Harris County area including Pearland, Baytown, Seabrook, La Porte, Pasadena, Galena Park, Friendswood and many others.
 Call (832) 530-4070 today to have our attorneys review your case and answer all of your legal questions during a free initial consultation.

 - Duration of Spousal Support Awards in Texas